fgomez98/Burger-Bot/README.md

 stack exec web-app
 ```

-## Some link's that where usefull to code this proyect
+## Some link's that where usefull for this proyect

 * https://github.com/fizruk/telegram-bot-simple/
 * https://www.youtube.com/watch?v=dfTTgdlsSzo&t=421s